By the Auld Brig o' Doon

 In four blocks more, we arrived

-born, and even saw the very bed.
-The roof
+born in 1757 and even saw the very bed.
+The thatch roof is new, and

-of the cottage is new, and there are repairs to one wall and other
+there are repairs to one wall and other minor restoration.

-him a mere seventeen years after his death.
+him just a few years after his death.
 Photographs

-inside the cottage, nor inside the museum that stands next door.
+inside either the cottage or the museum that stands next door.
 In

 the museum, however, we were privileged to see the original manuscript of